Pitalito

-Pitalito is a Colombian town and municipality located to the south of the Department of Huila, Colombia over the Valley of the Rio Grande de la Magdalena, 188 km from Huila's capital, Neiva.
-It is referred to as "The Valley of Laboyos" and is also the second most populated municipality in the Department of Huila, with approximately 135,000 inhabitants.
+Pitalito is a Colombian town and municipality located in southern Department of Huila, Colombia near the Magdalena River Valley, 188 km from Huila's capital, Neiva.
+It is located in the "The Valley of Laboyos" and is the second most populated municipality in the Department of Huila, with a population of 128,630.
 Pitalito is considered the largest producer of coffee in Colombia.
-Being at the epicenter of the coffee producing the District of Bruselas, the town has become a notable coffee-growing area within Colombia.
+Being at the epicenter of the coffee producing District of Bruselas, the town has become a notable coffee-growing area within Colombia.
 On several occasions, it has been awarded with the "Cup of Excellence", for producing the best coffee in the country.

 The boundaries are Timaná, Elias and Saladoblanco to the North, Palestina to the south, Isnos and San Agustín to the west, and Acevedo to the east.